The abundance of wildlife in the Serengeti makes for incredible game viewing.

-Words cannot capture the vastness of the Serengeti.
-Its natural abundance of wildlife provides incredible game viewing.
 On the open, grassy savannah, antelope species include eland, Grant’s and Thomson’s gazelles, topi and hartebeest.
-In the denser bush and acacia of the central Serengeti, leopard sightings are among the best in Africa, cheetah and lion are abundant.
-In the rivers, hippo and crocodile are plentiful.
-Part of Tanzania's northern circuit, holidays in the Serengeti are always a real highlight.
-There is plentiful game here all year, but a safari during the migration period is a quite unforgettable experience.
+In the denser bush and acacia of the central Serengeti, leopard sightings are among the best in Africa, and cheetahs and lions are often found lolling in the sun.
+In the rivers, hippos and crocodiles lurk, breaching the surface and offering exciting glimpses of their power and strength.

 The Great Migration in Tanzania

 From December to July, vast herds of wildebeest and zebra gather in columns up to 40km long for the triangular trek from Tanzania to Kenya in search of fresh grazing pastures

 The wildebeest give birth on the lush plains of southern Serengeti.
 Ndutu Lodge, Serengeti Serena, Mbuzi Mawe and the lodges at Ngorongoro Crater - &Beyond Ngorongoro Crater Lodge, Ngorongoro Serena Lodge and Ngorongoro Sopa Lodge - are well located.
 Seasonal mobile camps are set up in the Ndutu and Moru Kopies area.

 As the grazing thins, the animals migrate west through the central Serengeti, towards the Grumeti River.
 Kirawira, Mbalageti Serengeti, &Beyond Grumeti Serengeti Tented Camp and the seasonal mobile camps are all perfectly positioned.